Pevernow/CreationEngine/README.md

 This game is not finished
 --------------------------
 - Don't expect it to work as well as a finished game will.
-- Please report any bugs.
-When doing that, debug.txt is useful.
+- Please join in the project if you want it will become better.

 ## Compiling